sara-nl/iRODS-UIs/Davrods_install_guide.md

  openssl req -new -x509 -key irods.key -out irods.crt -days 365
  ```

  You are asked to provide some details.
-Upon login your users will have to use the common name of the server:

  ```sh
  Country Name (2 letter code) [XX]:XX